 - 1. Discharge of waste as a result of inadequate postclosure maintenance practices, and that have not been specifically described to the Regional Board and for which valid WDRs are not in force, are prohibited. - 2.
-The waste that the Landfill received throughout its operating life shall not: - a. cause the occurrence of coliform or pathogenic organisms in waters pumped from a groundwater basin; - b. cause the occurrence of objectionable tastes or odors in waters pumped from a groundwater basin; - c. cause waters pumped from a groundwater basin to foam; - d. cause the presence of toxic materials in waters pumped from a groundwater basin; - e. cause the pH of waters pumped from a groundwater basin to fall below 6.0, or rise above 9.0; - f. cause the Regional Board's objectives for the groundwaters or surface waters as established in the Basin Plan to be exceeded; or - g. cause pollution, contamination, or nuisance, as defined in CWC section 13050, or adversely affect beneficial uses of groundwaters or surface waters as established in the Basin Plan. - 3.
+The waste that the Landfill received throughout its operating life shall not:

+- a. cause the occurrence of coliform or pathogenic organisms in the groundwater basin; - b. cause the occurrence of objectionable tastes or odors in the groundwater basin; - c. cause waters pumped from a groundwater basin to foam; - d. cause the presence of toxic materials in the groundwater basin; - e. cause the pH of waters in the groundwater basin to fall below 6.0, or rise above 9.0; - f. cause the Regional Board's water quality objectives for the groundwaters or surface waters as established in the Basin Plan to be exceeded; or - g. cause pollution, contamination, or nuisance, as defined in CWC section 13050, or adversely affect beneficial uses of groundwaters or surface waters as established in the Basin Plan. - 3.
 Odors, vectors, and other nuisances of waste origin that migrate beyond the limits of the Landfill are prohibited. - 4.
-The discharge of waste to surface drainage courses or to usable groundwater is prohibited. - 5.
-The Discharger shall conduct site operations such that there is no release from the Landfill that causes any Basin Plan objective to be exceeded at any location under, or in the vicinity of, the Landfill. - 6.
-All federal, state, and county sanitary health codes, rules, regulations, and ordinances pertinent to the disposal of wastes on land shall be complied with in the operation and maintenance of the Landfill.
+The discharge of waste to surface water drainage courses or to groundwater is prohibited. - 5.
+The Discharger shall conduct site operations such that there is no discharge from the Landfill that causes any Basin Plan objective to be exceeded at any location under, or in the vicinity of, the Landfill. - 6.
+The Discharger shall comply with all federal, state, and county sanitary health codes, rules, regulations, and ordinances pertinent to the disposal of wastes on land and with the operation and maintenance of the Landfill.